wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 Another aspect of reporting is to identify the source of the metrics and histograms.
 By default, the source will be automatically set to the name of the host that the code is running on.
 You can optionally specify a more meaningful name explicitly.

 These choices are encapsulated in your microservice's code as one or more kinds of WavefrontReporter.
-To make it easy to reconfigure the reporter at runtime, you normally implement and use a mechanism for obtaining values from a configuration file.
+To make it easy to reconfigure the reporter at runtime, you normally implement and use a custom mechanism for obtaining values from a configuration file.

 <!---
 **Note:** For guidelines, see _[[link to reporting interval topic on another page]]_.